mmnowak/tarot-quiz/README.md

 * Links and buttons that work as expected.
 * A simple and intuitive navigation system.
 * Interactive feedback and notifications.
-* Information presented in clear and concise manner.
+* Information presented in a clear and concise manner.
 * Visually appealing design.
 * Easy way to submit questions and feedback.
 * Accessibility.